vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/pulmonary/pulmonary-pulmonary-hypertension.md

 ## Evaluation

-- Most common reason for admission with a known diagnosis of pHTN is volume overload/RV failure and hypoxia

-    - Consider etiology of decompensation: Progression of underlying disease, medication/dietary nonadherence, infection, arrhythmia, myocardial infarction/RV ischemia, shunting via opening a PFO as a release valve, pulmonary embolism

-- Consult pulmonary hypertension with any questions or assistance with workup

-- Studies to consider ordering to determine etiology of pulmonary hypertension

-    - Labs: BNP, liver enzymes, rheumatologic serologies (ANA w/ reflex ENA, RF/CCP, ANCA, Scl-70, Ro/LA)
+- Labs: BNP, CMP, HIV, rheumatologic serologies (ANA w/reflex ENA, RF/CCP, ANCA, Scl-70, Ro/La), blood gas (↑ A-a gradient, ↓ PaO2, ↓ PCO2; rule out hypercapnia from alveolar hypoventilation)

-    - EKG: R-axis deviation, RBBB, increased P wave in lead II

-    - CXR: increased PA and R heart border, vascular pruning
+- EKG: right atrial enlargement (peaked P waves), RBBB, RV hypertrophy

+- PFT: rule out obstructive and restrictive disease; PAH usually has mild restriction with mild DLCO impairment

+- Sleep studies: evaluation for chronic hypoxemia from OSA; if low suspicion for OSA/CSA, can start with overnight oximetry

+- 6-min walk test: important for prognostication, baseline exertional capacity, and to evaluate treatment response

+- Imaging
-    - TTE w bubble: RVSP \>35-40, RV dilation and dysfunction, RA dilation, septal flattening, pericardial effusion, evaluate for L heart disease and shunt
+    - TTE with bubble: RVSP >35-40 is concerning for PH.
+TTE can show evidence of RV dilation and dysfunction (TAPSE <1.6cm), RRA dilation, septal flattening, pericardial effusion.
+It should evaluate for classification by quantifying L heart disease and shunt.

-    - PFT (outpatient): isolated decrease in DLCO in group I PH, TLC \< 50%, FEV/FVC \< 70%

-    - V/Q scan or CTA chest to evaluate for CTEPH

-    - 6-minute walk test is prognostic, can be used to monitor response to therapy

-    - +/- CT chest to evaluate for parenchymal lung disease

-    - +/- sleep study to evaluate for OSA
+    - CT angiogram: evaluates for acute and chronic thrombi using contrast media; consider V/Q scan in setting of AKI and advanced CKD (discuss risk and benefits)
+    - V/Q scan: better performance in evaluating small chronic embolism in contrast to CTA
+    - High res CT: evaluates parenchymal lung disease, dilation of the pulmonary artery, RV size

+## Diagnosis

+- May be suspected from clinical presentation and indirect surrogate markers of elevated PAP

-    - Right heart catheterization (RHC) is the gold standard test for PH diagnosis and determines pre-vs post-capillary HTN (See RHC section in Cardiology)
+- A right heart catheterization is the gold standard for PH diagnosis and will differentiate between precapillary and postcapillary PH

-        - Nitric oxide challenge to assess for drug response
+    - Nitric oxide challenge during RHC assesses for drug response

-        - Fluid challenge with 500cc LR to assess left heart compliance
+    - Fluid challenge with 500ml LR during RHC assesses left heart compliance
-            \`

 <table>
 <colgroup>